The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 When you have completed all sections, click Submit as Final.
 It is very important you are completely satisfied your application is completed before you click Submit as Final.
 Once submitted your application cannot be accessed to make changes or add support material.

-The weighted scoring method is a decision-making support tool that allows equal evaluation for each application against the assessment criteria as well as an objective comparison to be made between applications.
+The weighted scoring method is a decision making support tool that allows equal evaluation for each application against the assessment criteria as well as an objective comparison to be made between applications.

-You must score highly on all four criteria to be successful.
+You must score highly on all 4 criteria to be successful.
 However, not all applications that score highly will be successful in receiving funding.
 Final approval of successful applications depends on available budget and approval by the Minister or delegated authority.

 Successful recipients of a Culture and the Arts grant will be required to submit progress reports and/or a funding acquittal report as per the details specified in the funding agreement.
 The relevant report will be available for you to access in Online Grants once a copy of your signed funding agreement has been received.
 Ensure you check your funding agreement to confirm your reporting requirements and deadlines.